CanIHas/Tracing/README.md

 Tracing
 =======

+> This README is a little deprecated.
+Trace formatting has changed, and there is new way of handling trace state
+> (event-based).
+In general, this should explain main concepts, but I need to work on it a little.
+> Also, thanks to my friend, I have a short list of language mistakes I've commited here - that will be fixed soon too.

 Simple tracing for situations, when AOP is too much and by-hand logging at the beginning and end of each method is not enough.